bornac1/NoIPChat/README.md

 **Logging errors**

-Errors are logged into the Client.log and Server.log files in the same directory where your Client and Server are located.
+Client error are logged into the Client.log file in the same directory where your Client is located, choosing location for log file (WIP).

-Choosing location for log files (WIP).
+Server erros are logged into the file you set inside <Logfile></Logfile> in Config.xml

 **Dynamic software update**